Mascot17/alx-low_level_programming/README.md

-this is a debugging task
+This is a poiter that points to a pointer